iamseeley/ts-www/content/writing/about-this-site.md

 This site is made from a <a href="https://github.com/iamseeley/go-forth">static site generator</a> I wrote in Go.
 I write my page content in markdown and the files get converted to html!

-Over the past few years I've built multiple portfolio websites, mostly with frameworks.
-I decided to go without one for my personal site and build the features I needed myself.
+Over the past few years I've built multiple personal websites, mostly with frameworks.
+For this site I decided to go without one and build the features I needed myself.

 So, this site is a work in progress and always will be.
 I'm having fun with it.